Lori-ml/Customer-Churn-Pyspark/README.md

 ## Acknowledgments
-This project was made possible through Udacity as part of [Data Scientist Nanodegree program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This project was made possible through Udacity.